 The Worcestershire Branch started in 1986, became a branch in 1990, and celebrated our Silver Jubilee in 2011.
 We meet once a month on Saturday afternoons, indoors in village halls for talks, raffles and refreshments in winter and outdoors for visits in summer.
 Recent meetings include Bosworth and Stokesay Castle, and a talk by George Goodwin, author of Fatal Colours.
 We have a stall at the re-enactment of the battle of Tewkesbury in July.
 Our magazine 'Dickon Independent' is published quarterly.
 We have a branch library and a web site at our website.

-14 December: Christmas Party at Upton Snodsbury Village Hall.
+13 December: Christmas Party.
+Venue: Upton Snodsbury Village Hall.

 Secretary: Pam Benstead.